What Can You Do To Help Save Rainforests

 Rainforests are important to life on Earth because of their importance to the environment.
 Trees help uphold soil and prevent erosion and siltation, they also absorb carbon dioxide from the air we breathe and release oxygen.
 Many of the beautiful plants and animals that we enjoy learning about live in rainforests, which if were destroyed would also mean the destruction of the homes of these wonderful plants and animals.
 Can we imagine a world bare of tropical plants, colorful winged butterflies and exotic birds like peacocks?

 Our goal is to provide a safe means of applying for double nationality.
 We partner with authorised service providers for double nationality programs that make it possible for citizens of other countries to get a second passport and live peacefully.
 Visa free travel is a major benefit of double nationality, plus those persons who live in socially disturbed countries are also able to find a safe haven in the second country for which they hold a second passport.
 Second passport applications are processed through agents who are qualified and accepted by the respective governments.
-Dominica citizenship application procedures are rigorous but help is certain.
+Dominica citizenship by investment application procedures are rigorous but help is certain.

 Many years ago, rainforests covered large amounts of land, extending from one country to the other, somewhat creating borderless land masses.
 Rainforests help to keep the Earth cool by recycling water vapor and allowing clean rainfall on land.
 Rainfall helps wash away dust, provide fresh water for rivers, as well as plants and animals so that they can grow and live healthy lives.
 Can we even imagine life without fresh water?